Kong/docs.konghq.com/app/gateway/2.7.x/install-and-run/upgrade-oss.md

 {:.warning .no-icon}
 > **Deprecation notice:**
-> Cassandra as a backend database for Kong Gateway is deprecated.
+> Cassandra as a backend database for {{site.base_gateway}} is deprecated.
 This means the feature will eventually be removed.
-Our target for Cassandra removal is the Kong Gateway 3.4 release, and some new features might not be supported with Cassandra in the Kong Gateway 3.0 release.
+Our target for Cassandra removal is the {{site.base_gateway}} 3.4 release, and some new features might not be supported with Cassandra in the {{site.base_gateway}} 3.0 release.

 Due to internal changes, the table schemas used by Kong 2.7.x on Cassandra are incompatible with those used by Kong 2.1.x (or lower).
 Migrating using the usual commands